Many of my freelance writer friends tell me they have difficulty coming up with multiple story angles about one place.

 The third reason to sell multiple story angles about your destination is to build solid relationships with your host Destination Marketing Organizations (DMOs).

-The DMO media reps are thrilled when you produce multiple articles.
-They view you as a more productive resource for their region because you reached more than one audience.
+The DMO media reps are thrilled when you produce multiple articles about their destination.
+They view you as a more productive resource for their region because you will reach more than one audience.

 Finally, when you pre-sell multiple story angles about your destination, you are more likely to be hosted with better complimentary travel assistance in the future.
 Notice I used the word "pre-sell" in the previous sentence.
 This is important.